clarkfitzg/phd_research/notes/code_analysis_tasks.md

 somewhere between 10 and 1000 lines of code.

-Most of the analysis tasks I have in mind have are motivated by the potential to do some kind of modification.
+Most of the analysis tasks I have in mind have are motivated by the potential to do some kind of transpiling.
 This is a different use case than seeking purely to understand the code.

 ## What should a general R code analysis framework look like?